jreyes0999/reading-notes-201/learning-markdown.md

 ## How does GitHub Pages work?

-- Github is the server that hosts all your project sites with you own ur which is linked to the username you signed up with.
+- Github is the server that hosts all your project sites with your own url which is linked to the username you signed up with.

 - GitHub looks for web content on your Github Pages branch.